 This is the northern half of the Great Rann - an area lying in the south east corner of West Pakistan.

-This is the northern half of the Great Rann - an area lying in the south east corner of West Pakistan.
+Background: This is the northern half of the Great Rann - an area lying in the south east corner of West Pakistan.
 In the earthquake of 1819 this firm land was submerged under water and now, for the most part, it is stretch of saline land.
 The Rann made front line news recently as a result of India's abortive attempt to annex this territory by force of arms.

 In the British times the northern half of the Rann was under the administrative control of the former Province of Sind - now part of Pakistan.
 Pakistan's rights in this area are supported by history, by international law and by documentary evidence.
 Indian disputes Pakistan's rights to this territory.
 The dispute was last discussed between the two countries at a Ministerial conference held in 1960.
 India had then asked for more time to collect material in support of her claim.
 Instead of resuming the negotiations, India, early this year, tried to occupy this area military and to face Pakistan with a fait accompli.